eProsima/Discovery-Server-docs/docs/xml_profiles/transports.rst

     specified merely to prove that the actual discovery traffic is not going through UDP.
 +   Server prefix is specified
 +   Discovery kind set to SERVER.
-+   Metatrafic locators set to the logical listening port.
++   Metatraffic locators set to the logical listening port.
 The real TCP locator is provided in the transport this one is merely a port number that is linked with this particular server.

 .. note::